-Our Safety Transformation Plan, established in 2015, continues to direct our efforts and deliver results, and we will never become complacent.
+Our Safety Transformation Plan, established in 2015, continues to direct our efforts and deliver results.
 An ongoing focus on culture, controls and systems is required to continue to improve our safety and health performance.

-- Our safety culture is centred around NewSafe, which drives our understanding of why people do the things they do, and how we all can influence the right safety outcomes.
+Our safety culture is centred around our NewSafe Leadership behavioural program, which drives our understanding of why people do the things they do and how we can all influence the right safety outcomes.

-- Our Critical Control Management program puts in place the review, approval and verification steps for high-risk tasks.
-It helps our workforce identify which events could cause fatalities or life-changing injuries and verify that preventative controls are in place.
+Our Critical Control Management system provides the review, approval and verification steps for high-risk tasks.
+This system helps our workforce identify which tasks could cause fatalities or life‑changing injuries and verifies that critical controls are in place before commencing the task.

-- Process Safety is aimed at managing chemical and energy hazards through the proper design and operation of our plants.
-It helps reduce the risk of the types of events that can cause multiple fatalities.
+Process Safety is aimed at managing chemical and energy hazards through the proper design and operation of our assets.
+It strives to reduce the risk of the types of events that can cause multiple fatalities.

 Our overarching aim remains the elimination of fatalities from our business.
 We have made excellent progress across our safety objectives during the year and are now seven years free of fatalities.
 We have responded to a rise in our Total Recordable Injury Frequency Rate (TRIFR) in FY22 by implementing programs to counter this increase in injuries and reenergising our NewSafe program to empower our people to make the right choices.

 Newcrest engaged with KPMG in 2021 to deliver independent research into our workplace across the globe and support the development of a leading practice framework for the prevention of and response to sexual assault and sexual harassment, and this has informed the roadmap we are implementing.
 Newcrest mobilised a dedicated team, reporting directly to the Executive Committee to implement the 11 recommendations identified by KPMG.